jurios/laravel-i18n-docs/source/docs/locales.md

     'currency_thousands_separator' => '', // Thousands separator when represents a number using __number() or __price()
     'currency_symbol' => €, // Currency symbol when represents a number using __price()
     'currency_symbol_position' => 'after', // Currency symbol position after the value or before when using __price() 'carbon_locale' => null, // Carbon locale.
-If null, iso value will be used 'tz' => 'UTC', // Timezone when use DateTime functions (Carbon included) 'enabled' => true
+If null, language attribute will be used 'tz' => 'UTC', // Timezone when use DateTime functions (Carbon included) 'enabled' => true
 ]